StuartRiffle/ragtag-tiger/README.md

     (etc...)
 ```

 Then pull in the response files using `@` on the command line.
-This has the same effect as typing all those arguments by hand:
+This has the same effect as typing all the arguments by hand:
 ```
 python ragtag.py @debug_server.args  ...
 ```
-Now you can edit blocks of arguments in response files, instead of updating all your scripts every time you change servers or something.
+Now you can edit blocks of configuration in one place, without needing to change all your scripts.
 ```
 python ragtag.py                        \
     @model_internal_7b.args             \